AnthosLinux/.github/profile/README.md

-# Calculus Linux
+# Quark GNU/Linux

-Calculus Linux is a community of developers dedicated to developing and promoting a secure, privacy-oriented, and user-friendly GNU/Linux distribution.
+Quark GNU/Linux is a community of developers dedicated to developing and promoting a secure, privacy-oriented, and user-friendly GNU/Linux distribution.
 We believe in the power of open source software and the importance of providing users with a reliable and customizable operating system.

 Our mission is to create a Linux distribution that: